yugsavalia/Graph-LMS-Spectral-Sampling-and-Adaptive-Estimation/README.md

 - **Adaptive LMS Algorithm**
   - Projected LMS recursion `x[n+1] = x[n] + μ · B D (y – x[n])` where
-    - `B` projects onto the graph‐frequency support
+      - `B`: Projects onto the graph‐frequency support, defined as B = U . Σ_F .
+U^T
+        where:
+        - U : Graph Fourier basis (eigenvectors of the Laplacian)
+        - Σ_F : Diagonal matrix with ones at the frequency indices in the bandlimited set F, zeros elsewhere

-    - `D` samples only selected vertices
+      - `D`: Samples only the selected vertices, defined as a **diagonal matrix** with:
+          -  D_{ii} = 1  if node i is selected for sampling
+          -  D_{ii} = 0  otherwise

   - Convergence checking with tolerance and maximum iterations

 - **Greedy Sampling Strategies**
-  - **Max‑λmin**: Selects the sampling set that **maximizes the minimum nonzero eigenvalue (λ₊ₘᵢₙ) of the matrix **B D B**, where:
+  - **Max‑λmin**: Selects the sampling set that **maximizes the minimum nonzero eigenvalue (λ₊ₘᵢₙ) of the matrix B D B**
-    - B = Graph Fourier basis restricted to the frequency support F
-    - D = Sampling matrix indicating the subset of selected vertices
-  - This surrogate criterion improves stability and convergence by ensuring the selected sampling set is well-conditioned for reconstruction.
+  - This approach improves the reliability and accuracy of the algorithm by choosing a sampling set that makes the reconstruction process stable and well-behaved.

-- **Adaptive Bandwidth Estimation**
-  - Sampling‐set updated each iteration to match estimated bandwidth

 - **Visualization & Results**
   - Plotted estimated signal values over iterations and compared them with true signals to assess convergence